 Wedding season haunted 25 to 44 years with the most frequency.
 Sixty-one percent of this demographic reported as many as 10 local weddings in the past three years alone and an additional 34% occasioned four destination weddings during that same period.

 The RSVP plague is more rampant in bigger cities.
-The average respondent has gone to 30 events for other people in the past three years, this figure is divided by a median of: four local weddings, four destination weddings, seven birthday celebrations, four baby showers, six bachelor/bachelorette parties, and five anniversary parties.
+The average respondent has gone to 30 events for other people in the past three years, this figure is divided by a median of: four local weddings, four destination weddings, seven birthday celebrations, four baby showers, six bachelor/bachelorette parties, and fifth anniversary parties.

 Eighty-percent of all the participants involved in the survey said that they would much rather use their vacation time for themselves-leaving 20% of respondents consensually calling out of work, renting a car/tux/gown, to watch you make a mistake … probably (the odds are really good).